-With electric planes it is best to land with some battery power remaining.
-This will allow you to abort the landing and go around again if needed.
-To initiate a landing approach, lower the throttle while on the downwind leg (flying with the wind).
-Allow the nose of the plane to pitch down slightly to lose altitude.
-Continue to lose altitude, but maintain air speed by keeping the nose down as you turn into the crosswind leg.
-Make your final turn towards the runway (into the wind) keeping the nose down to maintain airspeed and control.
-Level the altitude when the model reaches the landing area, adjusting the throttle to maintain your glide path and airspeed.
-If the plane is coming in too high or too fast, slowly advance the throttle and climb out to make another attempt.
-Once the plane is a foot or so above the ground, smoothly increase the elevator while reducing the throttle, bringing the nose of the plane up slightly (flaring).
-This will reduce the airspeed and gently set the plane on the main wheels.
+To initiate a landing approach, lower the throttle while on the downwind leg.
+Lower the landing gear and the flaps.
+Adjust the throttle to allow the nose of the plane to pitch downward to gradually bleed off altitude.
+Continue to lose altitude, but maintain airspeed by keeping the nose down as you turn into the crosswind leg.
+Make your final turn toward the runway (into the wind) keeping the nose down to maintain airspeed and control.
+Level the attitude when the plane reaches the runway threshold, adjusting the throttle as needed to maintain your glide path and airspeed.
+The Fw-190 slows down nicely.
+Use the throttle to adjust the plane's altitude.
+It may require a couple of landing attempts to get the "feel" of how the plane slows down.
+If you are going to be long on the landing, slowly increase the throttle, gently applying up elevator.
+When the plane is a foot above the runway, smoothly increase up elevator until the plane gently touches down.